MichieldeB/WRF_tables/README.md

 # WRF_tables
-WRF V4.0.2 tables of VEGPARM and LANDUSE with additions to use CLC with 44 classes
+WRF V4.0.2 tables of VEGPARM, MPTABLE.TBL and LANDUSE with additions to use CLC with 44 classes

 # How to use:

 ## In WRF run directory:

-Copy tables and replace your current LANDUSE.TBL and VEGPARM.TBL with the two here provided.
+Copy tables and replace your current MPTABLE.TBL, LANDUSE.TBL and VEGPARM.TBL with the two here provided.
 (Or extend your tables with the additions at the bottom of the here provided tables)

 ## Other WRF code changes